ig v2.3.0 vs rtk 0.42.2 — 2026-06-05

 Delta reads (git changes) moat Yes No

-Token savings dashboard ig gain (top-20 default) rtk gain
+Token savings dashboard ig gain rtk gain

 Git output compression Yes Yes